pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

     * `string-byte`
     * `string-text`
 *   Each sub-expression inside a SQUARE-BRACKET is a COMMA separate list of case-sensitive filenames of other TSV files (without `.tsv` extension)
-*   These sub-expressions can also include the version declarative functions:
+*   These sub-expressions can also include the version predicates:
     *   `fn:SinceVersion(pdf-version, link)`
     *   `fn:BeforeVersion(pdf-version, link)`
     *   `fn:IsPDFVersion(1.0, link)`